Nutrients: the body’s building blocks…

 The balanced plate: a macronutrient breakdown

 The Mediterranean diet (details are elsewhere in this blog) is widely regarded as a gold standard for balanced eating, offering significant health benefits.
-Its composition exemplifies the ideal balance of macronutrients:

-50–60% carbohydrates: whole grains, vegetables, legumes, and fruits provide energy and fiber.
+• 50–60% carbohydrates: whole grains, vegetables, legumes, and fruits provide energy and fiber.

-15–20% protein: from fish, poultry, beans, and nuts.
+• 15–20% protein: from fish, poultry, beans, and nuts.
 Protein supports muscle growth and tissue repair.

-30% fats: healthy fats from olive oil, avocados, nuts, and fatty fish are essential for brain function and reducing inflammation.
+• 30% fats: healthy fats from olive oil, avocados, nuts, and fatty fish are essential for brain function and reducing inflammation.

-Carbohydrates: the body’s primary energy source
+Carbohydrates: the primary energy source.

-Carbohydrates contribute to:
+Carbohydrates also contribute to:

 2. Immune function: Carbohydrates aid in cell signaling and pathogen recognition.